unclereeemus/ytmp/README.md

 **eww.scss/eww.yuck** contain the eww music widget

-**mus** is used by the eww config for various information. put it in the same dir as eww.scss and eww.yuck.
+**mus** is used by the eww config for various information. eww looks for it the same dir as eww.scss and eww.yuck.

-**ytmp** main script; none of the other scripts need to be set up to get it working.

-**run_on_next** runs at the start of every song which can be used to keep some consistent settings within mpv (volume, loop, seek, etc). looked for in ~/Music/ytmp/ by default.

-**conf** for setting ytmp variables/directories. looked for in ~/Music/ytmp/ by default.

-**ytmp.vim** a vim config with useful keybinds relevant to ytmp

-**ytmpsuite** for oneliners or automation of things like toggling lines in run_on_next, selecting queues, creating playlists; some of the lines below can be found there as well. there is no help option so you'll have to parse through the code and comments to figure out what does what if you want to use it.

 # tips
 - a dmenu wrapper: `cmd="$( printf ' ' | dmenu -p 'which ytmp cmd to run? ' )" && if ( printf "$cmd" | grep -Eq '^( |x( [0-9]*)?|s( [0-9]*)?|z|l s|v|vv|E|sp .*)+$' ); then setsid -f $TERMINAL -e ytmp $cmd >/dev/null 2>&1; else ytmp $cmd; fi`